LaxarJS/laxar/docs/manuals/visibility_events.md

   * trigger visibility requests to inform the runtime and other widgets after actively changing an area's visibility.

-Let us have a detailed look into both tasks.
+Usually, `axVisibility` should be used to manage this, but let us have a detailed look into both tasks.

 ### Responding to Visibility Requests